 Florida condominium prices prove too good to pass up

-West Palm Beach was the first target, Zalewski said.
-But investors also began shopping in other markets around the state, including Orlando, Tampa and Southwest Florida, where there are some tremendous values as compared to the market boom.
+- Investors are buying condos at rock bottom prices.
+West Palm Beach was the first target but investors also began shopping in other markets around the state, including Orlando, Tampa and Southwest Florida, where there are some tremendous values as compared to the market boom.

 "I've been really busy since the election," said Marc Rasmussen, an agent with Michael Saunders & Co. in Sarasota.
 "Maybe the results gave people confidence to spend money."